-Japan offers a huge variety of lodging options, from traditional inns that provide a glimpse into the country's past to luxurious skyscraper hotels with jaw-dropping views.
+Japan lodging covers a wide variety of options, from traditional inns that provide a glimpse into the country's past to luxurious skyscraper hotels with jaw-dropping views.
 There are historic lodges beside UNESCO World Heritage Sites, family-oriented accommodations in national parks, mountaintop Buddhist temples and no-frill business hotels, all with Japan's high standards for cleanliness and hospitality and with enough choices to suit any budget or preference.
 Read on to learn where to stay in Japan.

 Nothing conveys Japan's rich traditions better than staying in a Japanese inn, or ryokan.
 They're found mostly in historic towns like Kyoto or Takayama, or in hot spring resorts that dot the country.
 The oldest ryokan date back centuries, when they served feudal lords, samurai retainers and merchants.
 Today's inns vary greatly in age, size, ambience and price.

 Trademarks of a ryokan are tatami guestrooms where futons are spread out at night.
 Examples include the historic Hiiragiya in Kyoto, built in 1818 and now under its sixth generation of innkeepers, and the sprawling 400-room Dai-ichi Takimotokan in Noboribetsu, Hokkaido, famous for its massive hot spring baths.
 The best inns serve elaborate kaiseki feasts that change with the seasons, while large ones catering mostly to families are more likely to offer buffet meals.

 For budget travelers, there are also minshuku, Japanese-style lodging in a private home, similar to bed and breakfasts or guesthouses in the West.
 Found in tourist destinations, mostly small towns and rural areas, they can range from nondescript concrete buildings to traditional wooden homes; typically they have a small handful of guestrooms.
 Most do not have private bathrooms, but there are communal toilets and bathtubs.
 Shirakawa-go, in the Japanese Alps, is famous for its thatched-roof minshuku farmhouses, passed down from generation to generation.

 Rates for a ryokan or minshuku usually are per person and include breakfast and dinner.